cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

 }
 ```

+If the application does not populate these fields, CometBFT will use a single, default lane.

 ### Handling CheckTx requests

 Upon receiving a `CheckTx` request for validating a transaction, the application must reply with the
 lane that it assigns to the transaction in the `LaneId` field.
 The mempool will only use the lane if
-(1) the transaction is valid and (2) the transaction is being validated for the first time, that is,
+(1) the transaction is valid and (2) the transaction is being validated for the first time at the local node, that is,
 when `req.Type` equals `types.CHECK_TX_TYPE_CHECK` (not when rechecking).
 Otherwise, the mempool
 will ignore the `LaneId` field.